-After adoption by the Board of Trustees, the provisions of this statement shall be put into effect in a manner that provides for both speedy implementation and orderly transition.
+After approval by the President, the provisions of this statement shall be put into effect in a manner that provides for both speedy implementation and orderly transition.

 Adopted by the Executive Committee of the Board of Trustees, August 7, 1970.